jianrongyu16/15-466-f20-base0/README.md

 Author: Jianrong Yu

 Design: This is a multiplayer foosball game that emphasizes on collaboration: passing and catching the ball.
+One controls the defenders and the other controls the strikers.
 Single player control will almost certainly lose because the AI is pretty smart.

 Screen Shot: